laurentj/slimerjs/docs/api/webpage.rst

 paperSize
 -----------------------------------------

-Contains an object specifiying some dimensions for the PDF rendering.
+Contains an object specifying some dimensions for the PDF rendering.
 If null, the PDF size will be the viewport size of the webpage.

 It can be either: